 San Diego County overflows with fun for families.
 There is plenty for all ages to enjoy in this sunny Southern California town.
 As a mom who lived San Diego for 15 years and who returns regularly with her brood, here are my picks for the best San Diego attractions for kids.
-I've also included my favorite restaurants and hotels for kids in America's Finest City to ensure your San Diego family vacation is tops.
+I've also included my favorite restaurants and hotels for families in America's Finest City to ensure your San Diego family vacation is tops.

 15. Old Town California